01-edu/UX-UI/subjects/ux/going-on-holidays-with-friends/ideation/README.md

 To find creative solutions to your problem statement, use one of these techniques in groups of 5 people, twice.

-During the first time, one is the facilitator and the other is the time-keeper and in charge of logistics.
+Gather in groups of 2.
+During the first run, one is the facilitator and the other is the time-keeper and in charge of logistics.
 Switch roles for the second run.

 Get as many ideas as possible within a defined timeframe, and narrow them down to 3 main ideas with a voting process (in pair or in group).
 Take pictures!

 **Deliverables:**

-- Script including all the steps + logistics
+- A PDF document that includes the script with all the steps + logistics
-- Pictures of the session
+- Pictures of the 2 sessions
-- 3 ideas from the 2 workshops.
+- A PDF document with 3 ideas that came out the 2 workshops.

 **Tips:**